sctlprov/sctlprov_code/docs/language_specification.md

 type_decl ::=  datatype iden = type (*to define new types*)
 ```

-#### Value declarations
+#### Value definitions

-Value declarations are used to define values on the top level of a program. **Note that values in the language are not global variables.** In contrast to global variables, values are in functional style: when a value is defined, it is bonded by a name, such that neither the binding nor subfields of the value can be changed once defined.
+Value definitions are used to define values on the top level of a program. **Note that values in the language are not global variables.** In contrast to global variables, values are in functional style: when a value is defined, it is bonded by a name, such that neither the binding nor subfields of the value can be changed once defined.

-Value declarations are useful to define states in a Kripke model.
+Value definitions are useful to define states in a Kripke model.
 For instance, in the following code, we define the type of states in a Kripke model to be a pair of integers, and we also define two states: `init` and `bound`.

 ```
 datatype state = (int, int)